Sybil Neville-Rolfe: Beliefs

 Neville-Rolfe's beliefs concerning eugenics and prostitution developed when she trained and worked as a rescue worker in a shelter for troubled girls.
 She was determined to study these issues in efforts to eliminate prostitution and venereal disease.
 She stopped working at the shelter because she felt the staff were not well educated on physiology and reproduction.
-She then left to find work elsewhere in Bethnal Green, London, where even there, she thought this staff of rescue workers was not competent or knowledgeable about contraception.
+She then left to find work in Bethnal Green, London, where even there, she thought the staff of rescue workers was not competent or knowledgeable about contraception.
 Because of this, she insisted they educate themselves further in the area of biological sciences.
-She also believe single mothers were not to blame as they had been manipulated and enticed by men.
-Because of this, she was determined to help educate these women on sex and contraception in order to prevent these mistakes from happening in the future.
+She also believed that single mothers were not to blame as they had been manipulated and enticed by men.
+In an effort to prevent this, she was determined to help educate these women on sex and contraception.

 Eugenics

 Neville-Rolfe published an article in 1917 titled "The Eugenic Principle in Social Reconstruction" which detailed her beliefs regarding eugenics.
-She believed that certain people were genetically superior to other people within a society, and that these people who were genetically superior to their peers and born into the lower classes would rise up to attain a higher quality of life.
-They would do so because they were inherently more productive and useful people within society, which would be proven by the fact that they were able to achieve financial independence.
+She believed that certain people were genetically "superior" to other people within a society, and that these people who were genetically superior to their peers but born into the lower classes would naturally rise up to attain a higher quality of life, as they were inherently more productive and useful people within society, which would be proven by the fact that they were able to achieve financial independence.
 Conversely, she felt that children born into families of people who had proven themselves to be of a higher genetic status than their peers could also be of a lower genetic worth than their parents and would naturally sink in status through the course of their life, and also never achieve the financial independence that is used in this system to prove one's genetic worth.
 She called this process eugenic selection.

 Throughout her life she made several assertions as to how eugenics could be implemented into the governing bodies and institutions in Britain to preserve the Anglo-Saxon race.
 She felt that changes needed to be made at both a social and government level to encourage people with better genetics to marry and have children together early in life while also discouraging people who could not attain financial independence, contracted a venereal disease, or were otherwise mentally deficient from having children.
 To this end she suggested several changes to social norms and the policies of the government, including: